jprzyb/pjatk-suml/README.md

 streamlit run Streamlit.py
 ```

+## 4. Google cloud vision key
+Please paste your google cloud vision key in

+main folder and rename it to:

+plenary-ellipse-457613-m8-569ccf28dac3.json

-## 4. Using app
+## 5. Using app
 In opened web app you can upload picture of car you want

 and send it to AI by pressing the button below.

-The result will be shown below button.
+The result will be shown in matter of seccond.